InfantEudora/win32_transparent/readme.md

 - [x] Add another instance of cube
 - [x] Add another object type... sphere?
 - [x] Move something with input
+- [ ] Compute shader to generate the texture

 ### Some notes